When you want a tasty Mexican appetizer, serve shrimp chimichanga! These crispy burritos are easy to make, but they’ll wow your guests.

 In your blender, add the sour cream, mayonnaise, lime juice, salt, jalapeño pepper, and ½ cup of cilantro.
 Then, run the blender until the mixture is smooth.

-Make sure you scrape down the sides if needed so that everything is evenly combined.
-Next, pour the contents of the blender into the mixing bowl, and add shrimp, avocado, and corn.
+Pour the contents of the blender into the mixing bowl, and add shrimp, avocado, and corn.

 Stir everything gently until combined.